 Long-term monitoring programs used to detect the occurrence of significant variations from the design basis should be described.
 The description should include details of the collection of data using site-specific instrumentation along with data from specialized national institutions.
-The strategies and monitoring tools that serve to forecast, prevent or mitigate the effects of off-and on-site hazards should also be described in this section.
+The strategies and monitoring tools that serve to forecast, prevent or mitigate the effects of offsite and onsite hazards should also be described in this section.